SeungoneKim/Yonsei-NLP-Study-Season3/README.md

 <br>
 **[About Season 3]** <br>
 Yonsei NLP Study Season 3 (2022.01.01 ~ 2022.03.01) <br>
-Main Topic : Question Answering (Seungone Kim) & Knowledge Distilation (Sejune Joo) <br>
+Main Topic : Question Answering (Seungone Kim) & Knowledge Distillation (Sejune Joo) <br>
 Among the 4 members, Seungone Kim and Sejune Joo participated in this topic! <br>
 <br>
 **[About this repository]** <br>
 This repository contains presentation materials, links to presentation videos, and a summary of all the papers we have studied in Yonsei NLP Study Season3(2022.01.01~2022.03.01).
-Our Main Topic was Question Answering and Knowledge Distilation.
+Our Main Topic was Question Answering and Knowledge Distillation.
 We have covered 23 papers in total! <br>
 <br>
 ## About the Members
 * [Seungone Kim(김승원)](https://github.com/SeungoneKim) - Leader!